Back to Main Menu

 It is not uncommonly found under birch, with a pale cap with hints of pinkish-orange and a bearded margin (but not with a scrobiculate stem).

 This eastern North American variety differs from the European L. pubescens by milk that might slowly stain yellow, but there is no obvious genetic difference between our countries.
-DNA within Europe varies by less than 1%, but a bit more than 0.5%, so I am cautious about saying that there is only one species, but we appear to have the exact same variety in DNA in North America, so there seems to be no geographical pattern.
+DNA within Europe varies by a couple of base pairs, and our local material varies a couple of base pairs from that, so there seems to be no geographical pattern.
 It may be proper to just call our mushroom L. pubescens, unless it can be determined that some other characters separate the specimens that stain yellow.
 (Local collections may or may not exhibit this character).

 Lactarius pubescens © Danny Miller